vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 ### Exercise 1: Verify Lab Prerequisites

-**Important**: Due to resource restrictions, this lab cannot be run in the Learning On-Demand Environment and should be run within a personal Azure Subscription.
+**Important**: Due to resource/policy restrictions, this lab cannot be run using Azure account credentials provided by the MS Learn lab sandbox.
+You can complete this lab using a personal Azure subscription.

 This lab assumes the following Azure resources are available: